BeyondMafia/BeyondMafia-Integration/docs/mongo-redis-docker.md

-# Setting up the Development Environment: MongoDB
+# Setting up the Development Environment: Docker Guide for MongoDB and Redis

-There are many ways you can bootstrap MongoDB locally.
+There are many ways you can bootstrap MongoDB and Redis locally.
+This method runs MongoDB and Redis in containers.
+Prerequisite: [docker](https://docs.docker.com/get-docker/).

-## windows

-## linux

-## docker
+## MongoDB

-This method runs MongoDB in a container.
-Prerequisites: [docker](https://docs.docker.com/get-docker/).

 1. Run the mongo container.